Bless (manga): Mirror Academy

 A 20-years-old student, Shitataka is the younger Sumeragi twin and works as a model.
 Cheery and more laid-backed than Oroka, Shitataka is demure and typically goes along with whatever Oroka does, which including joining Oroka in learning about makeup.
-While she adores her twin, Shitataka is very self-aware, having her own sense of individuality, and isn't afraid things do things she likes.
+While she adores her twin, Shitataka is very self-aware, having her own sense of individuality, and is not afraid things do things she likes.
 Shitataka also displays certain quirks or interests that contradicting to her image, such having undercut hairstyle, which she considers as an expression of her own ego.